solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-03-FunctionApp-Python/README.md

     http://localhost:7071/api/ShowDatabasesFunction
     ```

-- The data will be displayed, however, it is over non-SSL connection.
+- The data will be displayed, however, it will be over the non-SSL connection.
 Azure recommends that Flexible Server clients use the service's public SSL certificate for secure access.
 Download the [Azure SSL certificate](https://www.digicert.com/CACerts/BaltimoreCyberTrustRoot.crt.pem) to the Function App project root directory
 - Add the following lines to the Python code to utilize the Flexible Server public certificate and support connections over TLS 1.2:

 ```python